 Traditionally, seed preservation has been women’s role, and their knowledge of seeds has been extensive.
-Therefore, women play a major role in the conservation of diversity at the farm level.
-It is women who decide on the amount of seed and selections of varieties to be stored and the various ways of storing them.
+Therefore, women play a significant role in conserving diversity at the farm level.